COVID-19 and essential construction work : Remediation of unsafe cladding

 Given that many in the construction sector are facing unprecedented financial and operational challenges due to the cumulative effect of Brexit and COVID-19, contractors and subcontractors who have the requisite specialist skills and expertise could seek to work on these essential cladding remediation projects, provided they can adhere to Public Health England guidance and satisfy any other obligations they may have pursuant to, for example, the Health and Safety at Work Act and CDM Regulations (as above).

 The impact of COVID-19 has no comparison in our recent history.
 In the context of completing these essential cladding remediation schemes, the Government, building owners and contractors/sub-contractors must all work together to achieve the best possible outcomes, in the most challenging circumstances.
 If the short-term impact of COVID-19 is not satisfactorily countered, vital businesses in the construction sector will not be preserved and there will be lasting damage to the wider economy.
-In particular, it is a test of mettle for contractors and subcontractors: they must find ways to adapt rapidly to an unprecedented crisis; show resilience; seek COVID-19 funding where it is available (COVID-19: update on Funding); and find new construction opportunities (which may include these unsafe cladding remediation projects).
+In particular, it is a test of mettle for contractors and subcontractors: they must find ways to adapt rapidly to an unprecedented crisis; show resilience; seek COVID-19 funding where it is available; and find new construction opportunities (which may include these unsafe cladding remediation projects).
 All of these steps could help contractors and sub-contractors emerge intact once the COVID-19 crisis is over.